 - Air Fry at 400 F for 5 minutes.

-- Flip each piece over and air fry for another 5 minutes.
+- Flip each piece over, lightly spray with more oil and air fry for another 5 minutes.

 - Reduce temperature to 375F giving the air fryer basket a shake.
 Air fry for another 4-6 minutes until golden crispy.
-If they're not golden or crispy enough, air fry for another few more minutes.
-Cook until you reach an internal temperature of 165 F or until juices run clear.
-Note: Depending on your air fryer, the air frying time can range between models so please keep this in mind.
-Mine was done at 15 minutes.
-It's best to monitor the process.
+If they're not crispy enough, air fry for another few more minutes.
+Cooked chicken has an internal temperature of 165 F with a digital instant read thermometer.

 Carin